MarvinSilcGit/MarvinSilcGit/README.md

 ### Current position:

-Professor de informática para o Ensino Profissionalizante no Estado da Bahia (BRAZIL);
+Professor de informática para o Ensino Profissionalizante no Estado da Bahia (BRAZIL) since feb, 2024;

 ### The Languages and Tools that I have the most interest: